jessecambon/Data-Science-Sandbox/README.md

 ## Table of Contents
-* [Chart Collection](Chart_Collection.md) - Reference code for creating a variety of common charts mainly using ggplot.
+* [Chart Collection](Chart_Collection.md) - A variety of charts such as scatterplots and treemaps.
-* [Titanic Analysis](Titanic.md) - An analysis of the classic Titanic dataset that includes linear and logistic regression.
+* [Titanic Analysis](Titanic.md) - An analysis of the classic Titanic dataset with linear and logistic regression.
 * [Resources](Resources.md) - Websites and references that I find helpful.